trinsic-id/v2-sdk/docs/learn/migrate.md

 # Migration Guidelines

-This document describes the concepts and steps needed to migrate your platform from Trinsic's existing technology to our next-gen identity infrastructure, also known as Ecosystems.
-If you have an existing integration with our platform based on Hyperledger Aries and would like to move to the new platform, this guide is for you.
-Please [reach out to us](/support) or ask any questions in our [Slack Community](https://join.slack.com/t/trinsiccommunity/shared_invite/zt-pcsdy7kn-h4vtdPEpqQUlmirU8FFzSQ) channels.
+This document outlines the differences between our existing platform based on Hyperledger Aries and our next-gen identity infrastructure, also known as Ecosystems.
+The intended audience of this document is technical business decision makers or solution architects who are looking to migrate their existing integration.
+For everyone else, this can also be a good source of information with comparsion between the two platforms.
+Please feel free to [reach out to us](/support) or ask any questions in our [Slack Community](https://join.slack.com/t/trinsiccommunity/shared_invite/zt-pcsdy7kn-h4vtdPEpqQUlmirU8FFzSQ) channels.

-## Motivations for new platform
+## Motivations to build the new platform

-> TODO

-- Use of open standards and protocols
-- More performant crypto suites
-- Scalability issues
-- Custodial wallets
-- Ledger costs
+**Open standards and protocols** &mdash; one of the critical decisions to create our new platform was the ability to use standardized data models.
+The [Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) was an important milestone that standardized the data exchange format.
+The use of Decentralized Identifiers was another important step in building solutions that will work with community supported specifications.
+The tight integration of Anoncreds with the wallet and ledger layers proved to be very challenging to iterrate on.

+**Cryptographic suites performance and extensibility** &mdash; we wanted to be able to introduce different cryptgraphic schemes with a standardized model in order to support different data workflows.
+The Data Integrity and JOSE proof formats work well with the VC model and allow extensibility and use of different cryptographic suites.

+**Scalability concerns and technology lock-in** &mdash; there are couple of different points here: scalability concerns with ledger throughput for  Indy Nodes and the requirement to write numerous identity data to the ledger, raises some concerns on how much this infrastructure will perform well in hyperscale.
+The technology lock-in of using wallets through a single library implementation was another factor we considered; it proved to be fairly difficult to build customized experiences and extend our platform.

+**Ledger costs and transaction fees** &mdash; the costs of writing data to the ledger was a significant factor for many developers considering to move to production networks

+**Customized wallet experience** &mdash; we wanted to build a service that allows developers to build their own wallet experience and not have to rely on a single mobile app.
+While we are commited to building great wallet experience for users, we wanted to empower everyone to build their own solution or have the ability to integrate the wallet into their existing apps.

 ## Who should consider migration?

-> TODO

-- Teams looking to manage their ecosystem
+- Teams looking to manage their own identity data in the ecosystem
-- Need support for governance
+- Your solution requires support for ecosystem governance
-- Looking to use open standards
+- You are looking to use open standard and need interoperability with VC, JWT, or OIDC
-- Want to reduce ledger fees
+- Teams looking to reduce transaction costs of writing to decentralized ledgers
-- Looking to provide custom wallet experience
+- Developers looking to provide custom wallet experience or customized integration

 ## Concepts Comparison

-Direct comparsions between the two platforms may be enclosed in **colored blocks** as shown below:
+Direct comparsions of technical details between the two platforms may be enclosed in **colored blocks** as shown below:

 !!! cite ""